RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Although finasteride may lower overall prostate cancer risk for men, some research suggests that it may be associated with an increased risk of high-grade prostate cancer in older men.

-Overall, studies show that for the majority of men, finasteride is a safe medication and that side effects are rare, reversible and generally not permanent.
+Overall, studies show that for the majority of men, finasteride is a safe medication and side effects are rare, reversible and generally not permanent.

 Likewise, research suggests that dutasteride has good long-term efficacy and long-term safety, even at the higher doses used for prostate gland volume reduction in men with BPH.